MiNT UK 2025

 Poster Presentations

-Selected posters will have the stage for a FastForward presentation to present their work.
+Selected posters will have the stage for a FastForward-style presentation to present their work.

 Our judges will evaluate the submitted posters and reveal the winner at 16:00.